Fermeli/scion/doc/monitoring_setup.md

 export SCION_DAEMON_ADDRESS=clientAddr:clientPort
 sudo -E go run bwtester/bwtestclient/bwtestclient.go -s servAddrIPV6,[servAddrIPV4]:servPort -cs 1Mbps
 ```
-### Setting rate limit
+### Setting rate limits
 Once the network is running, rate limits can be set by using the script located in go/scriptRL/main.go.
 The script takes the following argument:
-* -s which is the IPV4 address of the AS that performs the monitoring
+* -s which is the IPV4 address of the border router that performs the rate limiter
 * -address which specifies the IPV6 address of the AS on which the rate limit is set
 * -ingress the ID of the ingress on which the rate limit is performed
 * -egress the ID of the egress on which the rate limit is performed